The discrete flow category: structure and computation: Simplicial collapse on simplicial sets

 \subsection{Unique factorization categories}

 We now define a certain class of categories, which we will call \emph{unique factorization categories}.
 In these categories, all morphism can be written as a composition of one or more \emph{indecomposable} morphisms in a unique way.
-We shall see that these categories have nerves that are regular simplicial sets, and with many free faces.
+We shall see that these categories have nerves that are regular simplicial sets, and with many free faces. \footnote{ Note that for the categories we consider in this section, we could have chosen to work with a different notion of nerve, that gives a \emph{semi-simplicial set} (see, e.g., \cite[Chapter 10.2]{KozlovCombinatorial}).
+However, to not change paradigms within the article, we choose to stick to simplicial sets.}

 \begin{definition} Let $C$ be a category and $f \colon A \to B$ a morphism in $C$.
 Then $f$ is called \emph{indecomposable} if it cannot be written as a composite of non-identity morphisms, i.e., if there exist no morphisms $h \neq \id_B$ and $g \ne \id_A$ such that $f = h \circ g$. \end{definition}